Oil Leaks When Car Is Parked: 8 Causes

 Furthermore, while replacing the oil filter, most people forget to remove the old gasket that usually sticks to the engine block.

-If you accidentally use two gaskets while installing the oil filter, they will blow out due to excessive pressure and cause oil leakage when a car is parked.
+If you accidentally use two gaskets while installing the oil filter, they will blow out due to excessive pressure and cause oil leakage when a car is stationary.

 So, you’ve to make sure that there is only one gasket of the oil filter while installing it.
 You should remove the old gasket.